 You will, for sure, make mistakes and then make another one then make more the next day.
 For regular gym users, overconfidence and heedless actions will lead to injuries. accidents, and I-wish-the-ground-would-swallow-me-up moments.

 There are ways to avoid these from happening, so here are the Do’s and Don’ts in the gym:

 When you enter the gym…

 Do ask for a tour if you’re a beginner.
 You are unquestionably a paying customer and should, in all your rights, know where are the cardio equipment, the free weight plates section, the water station etc. It’s your first day, you should know where are the good stuff!
 Welcome newbies and greet familiar faces if you’re a regular.
-Building relationships is of your advantage, because you’ll never know when you’ll need someone to spot you, and besides conversations make your workout less toxic.
+Building relationships is one of your advantages, because you’ll never know when you’ll need someone to spot you, and besides conversations make your workout less toxic.

 Don’t act like you know everything.
 As a newbie, we understand your struggles.
 We’ve all been there and acting like you don’t need help will not do you any good.
-On the other hand, don’t act like a know-it-all gym counselor.
+On the other hand, don’t act like a know-it-all gym counsellor.
 You’re not working for the gym as a trainer right?
-And besides, do you like other people blabbering out that you’re technique is not right or you’re doing it all wrong?
+And besides, do you like other people blabbering out that your technique is not right or you’re doing it all wrong?